Monday, February 22, 2010

 B: I’m with Dafna when she says “en li shum ratzon lehityafyef”!

-V: Finland must have looked at this and thought: “Why don’t we try something like that in a couple of years?
+V: Finland must have looked at this and thought, “Why don’t we try something like that in a couple of years?
 They got away with it.”
-Of course, they’d’ve been failing to overlook the fact that they only just get away with it: the music feels like it’s being held together with sticky tape that’s yellowing around the edges.
-Dafna gives it her not considerable all.
+Of course, they’d have been failing to overlook the fact that they only just get away with it: the music feels like it’s being held together with sticky tape that’s yellowing around the edges.
+Dafna gives it her not-considerable all.

 04 Turkey

-B: Don’t you love the way in Turkish the word for ‘storm’ is fortune?
+B: I love that the Turkish word for ‘storm’ is fortune.

 V: Having said that, I’m not sure any of them realise quite how unattractive a proposition this is live.
-Aylin more or less holds it together, without convincing me even slightly that her heart’s in it.
+Not for a moment does Aylin convince me her heart’s in it.

 05 Greece